michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 	xmgrace out_pca_test_trj.xtc/pca_projection1_2.agr

 You can also visualize the .png format figure plot by opening it with your favorite picture visualizer.
-Same way open the rmsd.agr and pca_variance.agr also.
+Same way open the rmsd.agr and pca_variance.agr.

 .. figure:: ../img/pca_tut1.png